tetris245/tetris245/README.md

   - Separated help and status (/moaner and /moaner status as commands)
   -  Fixed the issue with special characters in moans by using their Unicode format
 * Improved the hiddenmessages command
-* Fixed a bug in profile command (no more crash when targetname not found)
+* Fixed a bug in profile command (no more crash when targetname not found) and applied this fix to other commands with targetname